johnnewto/rpi-asv/README.md

 3. Launch Raspberry Pi Imager

 #### Configure and Flash the SD Card
-1. Click "Choose OS" and select "Raspberry Pi Bullseye OS Lite (32-bit)" for headless operation the newer 64 bit versions does not compile
+1. Click "Choose OS" and select "Raspberry Pi Bullseye OS Lite (32-bit)" for headless operation.
+Note that:
+   - The 32-bit version is recommended for compatibility with `mavlink-router` and Netbird.
+   - The 64-bit version may not work properly with `mavlink-router` as of the latest updates;

+The newer 64 bit versions does not compile

 2. Click "Choose Storage" and select your SD card
 3. Click the gear icon (⚙️) to open advanced options: